jonathansharman/najan/src/modality.md

 The **volitive mood** (ᴠᴏʟ) expresses a wish or desire of the speaker.
 Unlike the commissive or imperative moods, it does not imply that the speaker or listener is responsible for actualizing that wish.

-### Deontic Epistemic Mood

-The epistemic mood of a deontic clause indicates how likely the speaker thinks the clause is to become or remain true.
-For a commissive clause, this factors in the speaker's own commitment to following through on the promise.
-For an imperative clause, it factors in the listener's willingness to carry out the request or command, as perceived by the speaker.
-Thus an epistemic mood particle can serve to weaken or strengthen a promise or command.
-For instance, a dubitative imperative clause could express a very polite request, whereas a certaintative imperative could be an urgent command or exhortation.

 ## Modal Clauses as Truth Propositions